srctaha/recipes-for-data-analysis/4-social.md

 You can hardly persuade people with only facts, let alone with only probability or statistics.
 If this would not be the case, there would not be an advertisement industry as we know today.

 So sharpen your creativity and speaking skills, and prepare a story that would explain the gist of your findings.
-Do not forget to update it based on the feedback that you will get from co-workers and clients throughout the engagement.
+Do not forget to update your story based on the feedback that you will get from co-workers and clients throughout the engagement.

-### Acknowledge and count your filtering
+### Document and communicate what you are filtering
-> Almost every data analysis starts by filtering the data in various stages.
-Maybe you want to consider only US users, or web searches, or searches with a result click.
-Whatever the case, you must acknowledge and clearly specify what filtering you are doing.
+Almost every data analysis starts by filtering the data in various stages ― region, time period, customer segment.
+Whatever the case, you must acknowledge the type of filtering you are conducting, document and communicate it properly.

 ### Count how much is being filtered at each of your steps
 > Often the best way to do the latter is to actually compute all your metrics even for the population you are excluding.
 Then you can look at that data to answer questions like "What fraction of queries did my filtering remove?"